apache/incubator-brooklyn/docs/use/guide/defining-applications/creating-yaml.md

 ### More Information

-Plenty of examples of YAML exist in the Brooklyn codebase, so a good starting point is to [`git clone`]({{ site.url }}/dev/code/index.html) it and search for `*.yaml` files therein.
+Plenty of examples of blueprints exist in the Brooklyn codebase, so a good starting point is to [`git clone`]({{ site.url }}/dev/code/index.html) it and search for `*.yaml` files therein.